LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 ### Shimming Procedure

-Der Shimming-Prozess ist ein entscheidender Schritt bei der Magnetresonanztomographie (MRT), um homogene Magnetfelder für präzise Bildgebung zu gewährleisten.
-Shimming korrigiert Unregelmäßigkeiten im statischen Magnetfeld, die durch äußere Einflüsse oder interne Systemfehler entstehen können.
-Dieser Prozess optimiert die Feldhomogenität, was für hochauflösende und artefaktfreie Bilder entscheidend ist.

-Die Quellen für den Shimming-Prozess können Hardware- und Software-basiert sein.
-Hardware-Shimming beinhaltet den Einsatz von Gradienten- und Radiofrequenzspulen, die gezielt platziert werden, um das Magnetfeld auszurichten.
-Software-Shimming hingegen verwendet Algorithmen, um die Steuerparameter des MRT-Systems anzupassen und die Homogenität zu verbessern.

-Forschungspublikationen wie "Shimming Techniques in Magnetic Resonance Imaging" (DOI: 10.1007/978-1-4939-2815-6_3) bieten detaillierte Einblicke in verschiedene Shimming-Methoden und Techniken.
-Diese Fortschritte in der Shimming-Technologie tragen dazu bei, die diagnostische Genauigkeit und Bildqualität in der MRT erheblich zu verbessern.
+The shimming process is a crucial step in magnetic resonance imaging (+mri) to ensure homogeneous magnetic fields for precise imaging.
+Shimming corrects irregularities in the static magnetic field that can be caused by external influences or internal system errors.
+This process optimizes field homogeneity, which is crucial for high-resolution and artifact-free images.[@10.3389/fphy.2021.704566]

+The sources for the shimming process can be hardware and software based.
+Hardware shimming involves the use of gradient and radio frequency coils that are specifically placed to align the magnetic field.
+Software shimming, on the other hand, uses algorithms to adjust the control parameters of the (+mri) system and improve homogeneity.[@10.3389/fphy.2021.704566]

 In this work, reference is made exclusively to the hardware shim process.
 Since this project is to be used in the future to construct a low-field (+mri) B0 field magnet from permanent magnets.